Lewis Evangelidis

-Lew Evangelidis (born 1961) is the sheriff of Worcester County, Massachusetts and a former member of the Massachusetts House of Representatives.
+Lewis George Evangelidis (born 1961) is the sheriff of Worcester County, Massachusetts and a former member of the Massachusetts House of Representatives.

 Early life and education

-Lewis George Evangelidis was born in Worcester, Massachusetts to Judith C., and her husband George L. an attorney.
+Evangelidis was born in Worcester, Massachusetts to Judith C., and her husband George L. an attorney.
 Evangelidis is the first of three children including two sisters, Donna and Kim.
 He was raised in Holden, Massachusetts and graduated from Wachusett Regional High School.

 Evangelidis attended the University of Massachusetts Amherst where he received a BS in Economics in 1983.
-He received a law degree from Temple University School of Law in 1987.
+He received a Juris Doctor degree from Temple University School of Law in 1987.

 Career before politics

 Evangelidis worked in the legal departments of insurance companies.
 He worked an Assistant State Attorney in Dade County, Florida and as an Assistant District Attorney in Suffolk County, Massachusetts.
 After leaving the Suffolk County's District Attorney's office, Evangelidis went on to work for the Worcester, Massachusetts law firm of Pellegrini and Seeley.